ngryman/to-method/readme.md

 **to-method** lets you bind `c-like` functions to classes.
-By `c-like` I mean functions that always take the manipulate data structure as the first argument.
+By `c-like` I mean functions that always take the target data structure as the first argument.

 ## Install